GabrieleMaurina/sudoku-/README.md

 ### Board

-The board is just a sequence of characters, where 0 denotes an empty cell and the numbers from 1-9 denote the actual numbers from 1 to 9. **Any other character is ignored.** The numbers fill the board left to right, top to bottom.
+The board is just a sequence of characters, where 0 denotes an empty cell and the numbers 1-9 denote the actual numbers from 1 to 9. **Any other character is ignored.** The numbers fill the board left to right, top to bottom.